 - Unexpected cost changes

-In the table above, however, two variable cost components of Manufacturing overhead cost stand out with strikingly large variances: Hourly wage costs (9.6% over plan) and utilities costs (24.2% over plan).
-The hourly wage variance draws attention, especially, because it represents a very large component of the overall Manufacturing overhead variance.
+In the table above, two variable cost components of Manufacturing overhead costs stand out with large striking variances.
+The large-variance elements are Hourly wage costs (9.6% over plan) and utility costs (24.2% over budget).
+Of these, the hourly wage variance draws attention first because it represents a substantial part of the overall Manufacturing overhead variance.

-Hourly wages are a variable cost item because they depend on manufacturing volume (units produced).
-Note, however, that two variable factors also contribute to total hourly wage costs: Labor hours per unit, and the cost of labor (here, dollars per hour).
-In fact, Hourly wage costs are the simple product 3 factors:
+Hourly wages are a variable cost item because they depend on manufacturing volume (units manufactured).
+Note, however, that two other variable factors also contribute total hourly wage costs.
+That is, labor hours per unit, and labor expense (here, dollars per hour) are themselves both variable costs.

-The table below shows how actual figures for these factors compare with forecast:
+Exhibit 5 shows how actual figures for these factors compare with the forecast:

 = $690,000 * 105% * 90% * 116%

 - The efficiency gain in hours per unit is also a good result.
-Management will want to ask if this can be sustained or even improved further.
-If so, the change may be reflected in future spending forecasts.
+Management will ask if this can be sustained or even improved further.
+If so, the change may impact future spending forecasts.

-Management can use the "Actual hourly labor cost" formula above to try out different proposed figures and variances, to see the impact on actual cost.
+Leaders can use the "Actual hourly labor cost" formula above to try out different proposal figures and variances, to see the impact on actual cost.

-In addition, the very large variance for utilities costs (24.2% over plan) bears looking into in the same way, even though the actual spending figures are small compared to the wage cost variance.
-The same kind of analysis here, however, promises more complexity.
-Utilities costs will be the additive combination of phone costs, water costs, and electricity costs, Each of these, in turn, involves the product of price variances, efficiency variances, and usage variances.
+Also, the substantial variance for utility costs (24.2% over plan) bears looking into in the same way.
+The percentage is significant, even though the actual spending figures are small relative to the wage cost variance.
+The same analysis here, however, is more complicated.
+Utility costs represent several items, such as phone, water, and electricity.
+Each of these, in turn, involves the product of variances in price, efficiency, and usage.

-Most large organizations permit at least a limited level of flexible planning.
-Most managers responsible for lower level budgets (e.g., for a department budget or for an operational area such as "Advertising") have the ability to adjust their own plans "in real time" by moving planned levels from one category to another (except that movements from "capital spending" authorizations to "operating expense" cannot be done so easily).
+Most large entities permit at least a limited degree of flexibility in planning.
+Most managers responsible for lower-level budgets (e.g., for a department budget or an operational area such as "Advertising") can adjust their own plans "in real time" by moving planned levels from one category to another.
+Note, however, that movements from "capital spending" authorizations to "operating expense" is not always easy.

-However, if a manager needs to increase his or her overall spending total above plan, that normally requires the use of a process called "emergency funding" or request for non-budgeted funds that is presented to the next higher management level.
-The next higher level may designate funds specifically set aside for such contingencies.
-Or, upon demonstrated need, these funds may have to come from current assets, such as cash on hand or the sale of stock owned for investment purposes.
+Most organizations recognize that managers occasionally must increase their overall spending total above the budgeted total.
+They sometimes call the process for requesting more funds in such cases "emergency funding" or "request for non-budgeted funds."
+Such requests go to the next higher management level.
+The higher level may designate funds specifically set aside for such contingencies.
+Or, if the requester can demonstrate need, these funds may have to come from current assets, such as cash on hand or the sale of stock the firm owns for investment purposes.